Ian Berry (artist): Education

 Berry believes in art and creativity in education and has given a lot of time to schools, colleges and universities.
-He has given lectures all around the world and as well as in the UK; he has spoken in the USA Sweden Brazil, Holland and gave workshops Many schools do projects on Ian Berry and children are inspired to make works in denim like him.
+He has given lectures all around the world and as well as in the UK; he has spoken in the US, Sweden, Brazil, Holland and gave workshops Many schools do projects on Ian Berry and children are inspired to make works in denim like him.
 Many education magazines have featured Berry's work including Scholastic, arts&activities, Science & Vie as well as National Geographic in Brazil and BBC Newsround in the UK.

 Berry was so committed to this cause that he exhibited at the Children's Museum of Art New York where he showed the Secret Garden in 2017.
-In 2018 he travelled the United States and gave lectures in many schools and when he found that many students were inspired to do his work, but didn't have the correct equipment so Berry arranged for many companies to step in and donate tools like scissors, denim and rotary cutters.
-Many Children, parents and teachers send him examples of their work inspired from him.
+In 2018 he travelled the United States and gave lectures in many schools and when he found that many students were inspired to do his work, but didn't have the correct equipment, Berry arranged for many companies to step in and donate tools like scissors, denim and rotary cutters.
+Many children, parents and teachers send him examples of their work inspired from him.

 Most of Berry's family are or were teachers.